seanw7/PlantAPI/README.md

 # PlantAPI
 **CRUD REST API for plants.
 You can add a plants to the database.
 Plants are added with the botanical name like so, "Genus species". **

-All of the end points require JWT token authentication in the header: {"Authorization" : JWT}
+All of the end points (except for register and auth) require JWT token authentication in the header: {"Authorization" : JWT}
 Examples of http body and headers are underneath the description of the endpoint.
 End points are as follows:

 POST /register : allows a user to register with a username and password

   headers: Content-Type: application/json
   {
   "username": "testacc",